Keeping Safe

 Keeping safe in general

 St Michael's takes the safeguarding of children and vulnerable adults very seriously.
 Our Safeguarding policies and procedures are published here.
-They have been approved by the PCC and will be reviewed and updated as regularly.
+They have been approved by the PCC and will be reviewed and updated regularly.

 Safeguarding is the responsibility of everyone: we all have a responsibility to make sure that all children, young people, and vulnerable adults are safe, secure, and protected from harm not just when involved in Church Activities but all of the time.